Jalev105/FireAlertAI/README.md

 # **FireAlert AI README**

-FireAlert AI is a program that can detect smoke and fire using an AI object detection program.
-This
+FireAlert AI is a program that can detect smoke and fire using an AI object detection model.
+It contains documentation on how to run the pretrained models that come with the repository and how to train FireAlertAI models yourself on NVIDIA Jetson Orin Nano devices.
+This kind of system can provide early alerts about wildfires, potentially helping to reduce fire danger in remote locations

 (Jetson inference must be installed for this project to work)